ucan-wg/spec/README.md

 ## 1.1 Motivation

 Since at least the release of Unix, the most popular form of digital authorization has been access control lists (ACLs), where a list of what each user is allowed to do is maintained on the resource.
-This has been a successful model, and is well suited to architectures where persistent access to a single list is viable, and rules are sufficently well specified, such as in a centralized database.
+This has been a successful model, and is well suited to architectures where persistent access to a single list is viable, and rules are sufficiently well specified, such as in a centralized database.

 With increasing interconnectivity between machines becomes commonplace, authorization needs to scale to meet the demands of the high load, partition faulty reality of distributed systems.
 It is not always practical to maintain a single central source of authorizations.
-Even if distirbuting the copies of a list to many authorization servers, latency and patitions introduce particularly troblesome challenges with conflicting updates, to say nothing of storage requirements.
+Even if distributing the copies of a list to many authorization servers, latency and partitions introduce particularly troublesome challenges with conflicting updates, to say nothing of storage requirements.

-An large portion of personal information now also moves through connected systems.
+A large portion of personal information now also moves through connected systems.
 Data privacy is a prominent theme when considering the design of modern applications, to the point of being legislated in parts of the world.

 Ahead-of-time coordination is often a barrier to development in many projects.
-Flexbilty to define specialized authorization sementics for a resources, and the ability to trustlessly integrate with external systems are important as the number of autonomous, specilialized, and coordinating applications increases.
+Flexibilty to define specialized authorization semantics for a resources, and the ability to trustlessly integrate with external systems are important as the number of autonomous, specialized, and coordinating applications increases.

 Many high-value applications run in hostile environments.
-In recognition of this, many vendors have started including public key functionality, such as [nonextractable keys in browsers](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey), [cerificate systems for external keys](https://fidoalliance.org/fido-authentication/), and [secure hardware enclaves](https://support.apple.com/en-ca/guide/security/sec59b0b31ff) in widespread consumer devices.
+In recognition of this, many vendors now include public key functionality, such as [nonextractable keys in browsers](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey), [cerificate systems for external keys](https://fidoalliance.org/fido-authentication/), and [secure hardware enclaves](https://support.apple.com/en-ca/guide/security/sec59b0b31ff) in widespread consumer devices.

-Two related models that work extremeley well in the above context are Simple Public Key Infrastructure ([SPKI](https://www.rfc-editor.org/rfc/rfc2693.html)) and object capabilities ([OCAP](http://erights.org/elib/capability/index.html)).
+Two related models that work extremely well in the above context are Simple Public Key Infrastructure ([SPKI](https://www.rfc-editor.org/rfc/rfc2693.html)) and object capabilities ([OCAP](http://erights.org/elib/capability/index.html)).
 Since offline operation and self-verifiability are two requirements, UCAN adopts an approach closely related to SPKI.
-UCANs follow the "capabilties as certificates" model, with extensions for revocation and stateful capabilities.
+UCANs follow the "capabilities as certificates" model, with extensions for revocation and stateful capabilities.

 ## 1.2 Intuition